thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 * Shared Subscription Management: the GUI includes tools for managing shared subscriptions.
   Administrators can create and manage Application shared subscription entities, facilitating efficient message distribution to multiple subscribed clients of type APPLICATION.
 * Retained Message Management: the GUI allows administrators to manage retained messages, which are messages that are saved by the broker and delivered to new subscribers.
+* WebSocket Client: The GUI provides support for WebSocket client, allowing administrators to establish, monitor, and manage WebSocket connections.
+  This feature allows users to interact with TBMQ via MQTT over WebSocket, enabling them to efficiently debug and test their connections and message flows in real-time.

 In addition to these administrative features, the GUI provides monitoring dashboards that offer comprehensive statistics and insights into the broker's performance.
 These dashboards provide key metrics and visualizations to facilitate real-time monitoring of essential broker statistics, enabling administrators to gain a better understanding of the system's health and performance.

 The combination of these features makes the GUI an invaluable tool for managing, configuring, and monitoring TBMQ in a user-friendly and efficient manner.

+#### Netty

+Add info about the Netty here.

+#### Message dispatcher service

+...

 #### Subscriptions Trie